kubernetes-sigs/alibaba-cloud-csi-driver/docs/disk.md

 ### Step 1: Create RAM User with Required Permissions

-CSI will create disks, attach disk to ECS, etc, on behave of you.
+CSI will create disks, attach disk to ECS, etc., on behalf of you.
 To do so, we need authorizations.

 1. Create a RAM user, enable OpenAPI access.
 Once the user is created, record the AccessKey ID and AccessKey Secret.
-1. Create a policy, paste in the following script
+2. Create a policy, paste in the following script
    ```json
    {
        "Version": "1",